-Basiliximab is a chimeric antibody in which the murine constant region of the immunoglobulin is replaced by human amino acid sequences.

-Basiliximab is constructed by combining mouse variable regions with the constant region of human IgG1 immunoglobulin.
+Basiliximab is a monoclonal antibody, which is produced by recombinant DNA technology.
+It is a chimeric antibody in which the murine constant region of the immunoglobulin is replaced by human amino acid sequences.
+Mouse variable regions are combined with the constant region of human IgG1 immunoglobulin.
 Basiliximab is less immunogenic and has a much longer half-life than the murine monoclonal antibodies(1).

-Basiliximab inhibits thymus-dependent lymphocyte proliferation by inhibition of interleukin-2 receptors.
-Interleukin-2-receptor antagonists have been shown to reduce the incidence of acute graft rejection in renal transplant recipients without increasing the incidence of opportunistic infections or malignancy (1-3).
+Basiliximab inhibits T-cell proliferation by inhibition of a portion of the interleukin-2 (IL-2) receptor.
+IL-2 receptor antagonists have been shown to reduce the incidence of acute graft rejection in renal transplant recipients without increasing the incidence of opportunistic infections or malignancy (1-3).